studio-fluffy/FluffyBird/README.md

 # FluffyBird

-All sourcecode and Images are licencesed under the Creative Common Licence CC BY.
+All sourcecode and images are licencesed under the Creative Common Licence CC BY.